LastPredator/NLP-Project-Txt-to-Image/README.md

-# End of Semester Project - AI Image & Video Generation System
+#Project - AI Image & Video Generation System

 This project demonstrates an end-to-end system for generating both images and videos using text prompts.
 It uses gRPC for communication between frontend and backend, and supports real-time interaction through a web interface made with Streamlit.